isomerpages/nparks-sgf/_sgf-2024-show-highlights/Floral Windows to the World/About the Competition.md

 and delicately designed by celebrated local and international floral designers.</p>
 <p></p>
 <p>At SGF 2024, Floral Windows to the World will adopt a fresh and different
 concept and will be renamed Floral Windows to the World Championship.
-For this new edition, the National Parks Board is calling for international floral designers to compete in the Championship.
-The list of the shortlisted competitors will be announced soon.</p>
+Up to 18 shortlisted floral designers, each from a different country, will compete in the Championship from 3 August 2024, Saturday to 5 August 2024, Monday.
+The Championship is divided into three parts: Heats (18 Competitors), Semi-Final (10 Competitors) and the Grand Final (5 Competitors).
+The top 5 finalists will compete at a ticketed dinner event where the champion will be crowned.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">